tomthecarrot/LeapGlass/README.md

 CAUTION: This app is not well-tested.
 Many things may not work.
 I am not responsible for anything that may happen as a result of installing and using this app.
 That being said, if you want to try out Leap Motion with Google Glass, go ahead!
 Please feel free to submit a report through the issue tracker if you find any bugs.

+This app is inspired by Laen from OSH Park.

 Licensed under the CarrotCorp Open Source License 1.0.
 See LICENSE file for more information.